bfeif/personal-website/content/posts/the-only-plotting-tool-a-data-scientist-needs.md

 While the 7-bin histogram is still not quite convincingly the normal distribution that we know it to be, it's nonetheless more convincing than the 25-bin histogram.
 But here's the thing: regardless of how good the histogram _can_ look if you get the number of bins right, an ECDF doesn't require this guessing game at all!
 ![How Many Bins?](/images/how-many-bins.png "How Many Bins?")

-In this sense, "number of bins" or "bin size" becomes a type of a hyperparameter.
+In this sense, "number of bins" or "bin size" becomes a sort of hyperparameter.
 And Exploratory Data Analysis is a time for understanding your data in all its richness as quickly and effectively as possible; it's not a time for tuning hyperparameters.

 ## 4. The Perils of Binning Bias, or "Are You My Outlier?"
 Let's say you still want to use a histogram.
 So, you simply decrease the bin size to accommodate whatever your data volume is, until you get it looking perfect.